gemdrive/gemdrive-cli-py/README.md

 ## sync limitations

-* Currently uses only file size to determine if a file already exists locally.
+* Currently uses only file size and modified time (to the second) to determine if a file already exists locally.
 If you must be sure they match, delete the local files first.
 * Currently not optimized.
 Trees with lots of directories and small files will sync much slower.